-50 What is the cap on the sulphur content of fuel oil used in your domestic territorial waters?
+51 What is the cap on the sulphur content of fuel oil used in your domestic territorial waters?
 How do the authorities enforce the regulatory requirements relating to low-sulphur fuel?
 What sanctions are available for non-compliance?

-The cap on the sulphur content of fuel oil will be reduced from 1 per cent to 0.1 per cent by January 2015 (according to Directive 2012/33/EU of the European Parliament and of the Council of 21 November 2012 amending Council Directive 1999/32/EC as regards the sulphur content of marine fuels).
-The process to implement the Directive into the Polish legal system is under way.
+On 1 January 2015 the cap on the sulphur content of fuel oil was reduced from 1 per cent to 0.1 per cent (according to Directive 2012/33/EU of the European Parliament and of the Council of 21 November 2012 amending Council Directive 1999/32/EC as regards the sulphur content of marine fuels).